leecr1215/WorkHardTravelHardApp/README.md

 ## 📎 Expo Link

-If you click link down below, then the app becomes usable!!
+If you click a link down below, then the app becomes usable!!
 Before the link is cliked, the app 'Expo Go' should be downloaded.
 [Go WHTH App](https://expo.dev/@chelim/whthapp)